Services on the Aged and Disabled Waiver

 • Birth to age three: Early Development Network (EDN)

-• Ages 18 and older: Area Agencies on Aging (AAA) or the League of Human Dignity (LHD)
+• Ages 18 and older: You have the choice between your local Area Agencies on Aging (AAA) or League of Human Dignity (LHD) office.

 Read MoreShow Less